 - Engage employees; they are are the most powerful ambassadors for your brands.
 Empower employees with the right things to say.

-- Sustainability is the key for long-term success.
+- Sustainability is the key to long-term success.

 Piers Schreiber, VP Corporate Communications, Jumeirah, UAE

-- All of social media activities are meant to drive traffic to our website so that we understand our customers’ activities
+- All of our social media activities are meant to drive traffic to our website to understand our customers’ activities.

 - The more time you put into simplifying the story, the more effective your communication will be.

-- The word art is very important.
+- The word art is significant.
 A lot of companies will use art to communicate with local communities.

 Sara Walker Kerr, Regional Director of Public Relations MEA, The Ritz Carlton Hotel Company LLC, UAE

-- Social media is a great amplifier but it’s not the single electric guitar and not the broken one.
-It’s an additional group of speakers in the back row that pumps up the volume and sends out the message that has already been broadcast.
+- Social media is a great amplifier, but it’s not the single electric guitar and not the broken one.
+An additional group of speakers in the back row pumps up the volume and sends out the message that has already been broadcast.
 It’s all about integration.

 Donald Steel, Former Chief Communications Advisor, BBC and Global Expert on Crisis Communication, UK

-- When making a first statement about a crisis, don’t give too much info; don’t make any overstatements; show sympathy for the victims but don’t claim responsibility
+- When making the first statement about a crisis, don’t give too much info; don’t make any overstatements; show sympathy for the victims but don’t claim responsibility.

 - All crises are predictable.
-There is nothing that can happen to you, your company or your country that you can’t predict.
+Nothing can happen to you, your company, or the country that you can’t predict.

 - If you have pre-prepared statements, you will always be in control.

-- Tips on language: always say that your first priority is the safety and welfare of the public.
+- Language tips: always say that your priority is the safety and welfare of the public.
 The feeling statement is about your values.

 5 Rules for a Crisis Statement: